Louis Rees-Zammit: International career

 As a Welsh national, Rees-Zammit initially represented Wales under-18s youth-system team.
 He received his first full call-up to the senior Wales squad under coach Wayne Pivac on 15 January 2020 as a potential replacement for the 2020 Six Nations Championship.
 He made his test debut for Wales from the bench against France at the Stade de France in Paris in October 2020.
 In continued form, Rees-Zammit scored his first test try against Georgia on 21 November 2020.

 During the 2021 full season, on 7 February 2021, Rees-Zammit scored his first 2021 Six Nations try on his full European international debut in a Round 1 match against Ireland.
 On 13 February 2021, in the Six Nations match against Scotland, he scored two tries, including the winning try, and was named the man of the match.
 (Note: On 21 March, in the Round Five Grand Slam decider against France, Rees-Zammit had a try disallowed, following analysis by the television match official Wayne Barnes, when the ball was judged to have been grounded on the base of the corner flag.)
 Wales won the 2021 championship the next weekend, giving Rees-Zammit his first Six Nations Championship title.
 During the tournament, he also won the Try of the Championship award.
 At the end of the 2021 rugby season, Rees-Zammit was nominated for the World Rugby Men's 15s Breakthrough Player of the Year award, which instead went to the New Zealand youngster Will Jordan.

 After four successful seasons for his club and country, Rees-Zammit had more-injury-prone years in 2022 and 2023.
 He played in three of the five of Wales' matches for the 2022 Six Nations Championship, having been dropped for the match against England.
 His success with Gloucester qualified him for Wales' 2022 mid-year tour of South Africa, which Wales lost.
 Rees-Zammit missed two of the five games Wales played in the 2023 Six Nations Championship.
 He was selected for Wales' squad for the 2023 Rugby World Cup competition in France, scoring five tries in five appearances, although he started only two of those matches.
 In total, Rees-Zammit scored 14 tries at international level for Wales.

 As part of the Wales first team, Rees-Zammit appeared in the first season of the Netflix documentary Six Nations: Full Contact for the 2023 Six Nations Championship.
 His prompt return to the Welsh national squad has not been ruled out for the next test series.

+Rees-Zammit was named in the squad for the 2026 Six Nations by Steve Tandy.